praveek/launch.en/help/launch-reference/upgrade-from-dtm-to-launch/upgrade-preparation-guide.md

 ### Name {#name}

-The name of your DTM property is copied to Launch. "**\(DTM - yyyy-mm-dd hh:mm:ss\)"** is added to the end of the Launch property name so you know exactly when it was migrated.
+The name of your DTM property is copied to Launch. `\(DTM - yyyy-mm-dd hh:mm:ss\)` is added to the end of the Launch property name so you know exactly when it was migrated.
 You can remove this timestamp from your Launch property name.

 ### Domains {#domains}